Are you fascinated by Flamingos, riveted by River Otters, or wild for Wart Hogs? Bring your frenzy for fauna to Oakland Zoo and become a Docent.

 Trainees will participate in lectures, presentations, homework, quizzes, and other activities to prepare them for their roles as Docents.
 No prior knowledge or experience required.
 We will provide the information, tools, and ongoing support you need.

-The 15-week training program is scheduled for January 11 through April 12, 2014.
-Classes will be held each Saturday from 8:30am to 2:30pm in the Maddie’s Center for Science and Environmental Education.
+The 14-week training program is scheduled August 26, 2017 through December 9, 2017.
+Classes will be held each Saturday from 8:30am to 3:00pm in the Maddie’s Center for Science and Education.

 Adopt an Animal